intabulas/go-node-bedrock/README.md

-# A Docker file with Go, Dep, Vgo and Node (with npm and yarn)
+# A Docker file with Go, Dep and Node (with npm and yarn)

+NOTE: I dropped vgo from this build as experimental support was merged into go1.11

 NOTE: This is a fork of my https://hub.docker.com/r/intabulas/go-node-glide image.
 Since I no longer use glide I wanted to transition to a new image